 this example outputs “$c is now 10”

-macro my_macro (#a#,#b#) // #a# and #b#b are arguments we use to pass values into the macro, the # is an obligation //any code in here will be printed where the macro gets called $c := #a# + #b# //$c is a global variable which has to be declared inside the on init callback before we call the macro. message("$c is now " & $c) end macro on init declare $c //make sure you declare $c before calling the macro my_macro(3,7) //this calls the macro passing 3 and 7 end on
+macro my_macro (#a#,#b#) // #a# and #b# are arguments we use to pass values into the macro, the hashtags are required //any code in here will be printed where the macro gets called $c := #a# + #b# //$c is a global variable which has to be declared inside the on init callback before we call the macro. message("$c is now " & $c) end macro on init declare $c //make sure you declare $c before calling the macro my_macro(3,7) //this calls the macro passing 3 and 7 end on

 macro declare_knob (#name#,#posx#,#posy#,#width#,#height#,#image#) declare ui_slider $knob_#name#(0,1000000) make_persistent($knob_#name#) $knob_#name# -> width := #width# $knob_#name# -> height:= #height# $knob_#name# -> pos_x:= #posx# $knob_#name# -> pos_y:= #posy# $knob_#name# -> text := "" $knob_#name# -> default_value := 1000000 / 2 $knob_#name# -> mouse_behaviour := -400 $knob_#name# -> picture := "#image#" end macro on init make_perfview set_ui_height_px(200) set_ui_color(9666666h) //declare_knob (#name#,#posx#,#posy#,#width#,#height#,#image#) declare_knob(volume,220,112,40,40,knob_fx) declare_knob(pan,268,112,40,40,knob_fx) declare_knob(tuned,364,112,40,40,knob_fx) declare_knob(speed,412,112,40,40,knob_fx) end on